brakmic/BlockchainStore/README.md

 ### ToDo

-Besides the web interface I'm planning to implement an [ERC 20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) compliant token to be used for payments inside the store.
+Besides the web interface I'm planning to implement an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) compliant token to be used for payments inside the store.
 ### API

 | Name  | Group  | Signature  | Usage  | Returns |